-Q: Where is your favorite place to fish?
+Q: Where is your favourite place to fish?

 A: My travel experience is very limited because majority of my time is spent in Venice, LA fishing.
 I get to fish for so

 many different species theres really no reason for me to want to fish anywhere else.
-So I would go with Venice, LA as one of my favorite places.
+So I would go with Venice, LA as one of my favourite places.

 Q: How do you up your game year after year?

 A: I am constantly learning.
 Everyday that I am on the water scenarios are changing, whether inshore chasing bull reds or offshore chasing pelagics.
 You need to be able to adapt, so I need to be aware of this to be at the top of my game.
 Being open minded I feel really helps me succeed day in and day out.

 Q: If you could do anything better, what would it be?

 A: It's the simple things like throwing a cast net that I feel will help me be a better captain.

 A: This is simple, my parents!
 They have help make me the person I am today.
 Through their values and their driven mindsets

 helped instill in me that you can do anything you put your mind to, there are no boundaries.